RouninMedia/copy-protection-technique-using-soft-bits/README.md

-# copy-protection-technique-using-soft-bits
+# Copy Protection Technique using Soft Bits
-A javascript simulation of soft bits, used within a specific copy-protection technique
+*A JavaScript simulation of **soft bits**, which can then be used as part of a specific copy-protection technique.*